-Nolah is a direct-to-consumer mattress brand that sought to deliver something better than the traditional memory foam mattress.
-By utilizing cutting-edge foam technology, Nolah created two all-foam mattresses and one foam hybrid bed.
-Each of these beds boasts Nolah’s proprietary AirFoam, a polyfoam designed for pressure-relief, responsiveness, and cool sleep.
+Nolah is a direct-to-consumer mattress brand that aims to deliver something better than the traditional memory foam mattress.
+After testing hundreds of different formulations, the company arrived at the memory foam alternative used in each one of its all-foam and foam hybrid mattresses.
+Each of these beds boasts Nolah’s proprietary AirFoam, a polyfoam designed for pressure relief, responsiveness, and cool sleep.

 In this review, we’re going to explore the Nolah Original 10” mattress.
 We brought this bed into the Mattress Advisor Lab to put it to our through 14-point evaluation.
 Find out how it performed in our Nolah Original mattress review.